I AM TEXAS: Coach Barbara Jacket

 In this Texas Story Project video, Coach Jacket reflects on the people and the paths that helped create her life story.

-Editor's note: This story was produced by the Bullock Texas State History Museum and is featured as part of the Texas Story Project Exhibition now on view on the third floor Texas History Gallery.
+Editor's note: This story was produced by the Bullock Museum for the Texas Story Project.

 Posted May 26, 2015